ASTR 1230 (O'Connell) Lecture Notes

 surface.
 The cartoon below illustrates the electron shifting

-CCD's and related array devices are very powerful and are the
+CCD and CMOS array devices are very powerful and are the basis of

-basis of modern digital and video cameras.
-(In regular cameras,
+modern digital and video cameras.
+In regular cameras, single images

-single images are intended to be shifted out relatively slowly; in
+are intended to be read out relatively slowly; in video cameras,

-video cameras, images must be shifted out 24-60 times per second.)
+images must be read out 24-60 times per second.
+Obviously, this technology

-For astronomers they have the following key advantages:
+For astronomers CCDs have the following key advantages:

 (i) They are highly